basil79/ads-manager/README.md

 A pre-bundled version of ads-manager is available: [`ads-manager.js`](dist/ads-manager.js) [minified].

-You can add the script directly to your page and access the library's components through the `adserve.tv` object.
+You can add the script directly to your page and access the library's components through the `adserve` object.

 ```html
 <script src="ads-manager.js"></script>